Casperus99/Portfolio/ML algorithms + engineering/3. Counterfactuals/README.md

 These pictures show how unstable the network is, despite its high accuracy.
 The new input does not look like a sneaker at all.
-It seems that it's enough to add some random noise for model to fail.
+It seems that it's enough to add some random noise to the input for model to fail.